-Pan-Am now knows far more than any other airline about long-range over-water flight.
+Pan-Am now knows far more than any other airline about long-range over-water flights.
 Latin America has provided a laboratory where Pan-Am could develop the techniques and equipment and train the personnel, which will enable it to take on far greater challenges.
-And a very great challenge is about to present itself the Pacific in the early 1930s.
+And a very great challenge is about to present itself in the Pacific in the early 1930s.

 The only way to cross it is by ship a journey that takes weeks.
 No airline has there to even think about flying a plane.
 Until Pan-Am in November 1935, the Martin M-130 China Clipper, a plane Pan-Am help design takes off from San Francisco.
 Its destination is Manila.
 8,200 miles away.

 Refueling at mid-ocean basis.
 Built and supplied.
 My Pan-Am.
 The China Clipper makes the trip in just under 60 hours of flying time.
 It is the first scheduled transpacific flight.
 Four years later, another new Pan-Am plane, a Boeing B314 is christened Yankee Clipper, another ocean, the Atlantic, and another Pan-Am first.

 The Yankee clipper leaves, New York and flies to Lisbon Portugal.
 Life takes 26 hours shortly afterward.
 Pan-Am starts regular service between New York, England, and France people.
 Well at the size and range and comfort of a new Clippers with our dining rooms and elegant meals, sir.
 And sleeping births flying has never been this luxurious and I am, they are just one more stage and a never-ending process of development.